Sacred natural site

 A sacred natural site is a natural feature or a large area of land or water having special spiritual significance to peoples and communities.
 Sacred natural sites consist of all types of natural features including mountains, hills, forests, groves, trees, rivers, lakes, lagoons, caves, islands and springs.
+They are often considered sacred spaces.

 Overview

 Sacred natural sites are natural features in or areas of land or water having special spiritual significance to peoples and communities.
 This working definition is broad and can be used as a basis for more specific articulations.
 Whilst "sacred natural sites" is the main term used, for reasons of variety and readability, other terms are used interchangeably, including sacred site, sacred place and sacred area.

 One interest in sacred natural sites from the perspective of nature conservation can lie in the components of biological diversity that they harbour, such as the species of animals and plants, the habitats and ecosystems, as well as the ecological dynamics and functions that support life within and outside the places.
 Linked to biological diversity can be any of distinct human cultures that care for them and hold them sacred.

 Sacred natural sites consist of all types of natural features including mountains, hills, forests, groves, rivers, lakes, lagoons, caves, islands and springs.
 They can vary in size from the very small: an individual tree, small spring, or a single rock formation, to whole landscapes and mountain ranges.
 They consist of geological formations, distinct landforms, specific ecosystems and natural habitats.
 They are predominantly terrestrial but are also found in inshore marine areas, islands and archipelagos.
 They may also be the location of temples, shrines, mosques and churches, and they can incorporate other features such as pilgrimage trails.
 In some sites nature is itself sacred, while in others sanctity is conferred by connections with spiritual heroes, religious structures or sacred histories.